Division Definitions

 Does it really matter?

-Shooters will score points only for the division you sign up for, so if you are a lady and you sign up for the Ladies Division, but you get the highest overall score for the match, you will only be scored as winner in the Ladies Division.
+Shooters will score points only for the division you sign up for, so if you are a lady and you sign up for the Ladies Division, but you outscore the open division shooters, you will only be scored as winner in the Ladies Division.
 The highest score in the Open Division will be the winner of the Open Division.
 If you are a young gun and you sign up for the Open Division, you will only be scored in the Open Division even if you earn the highest score in the Young Guns division.
 Division selection must be made before the match and can not be changed after the match starts.
 As always, if you have any questions regarding division placement, just let us know.